Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 - Store processed events in S3 for analysis

-First month’s AWS bill: $8,247.
+First month’s AWS bill: much higher than expected.

 Expand your knowledge with Build and Deploy a Go Lambda Function

-The Naive First Implementation (That Cost $8K/Month)
+The Naive First Implementation (That Cost Way Too Much)

 Here’s my initial Lambda function - textbook example but terrible for production: